NotSamus/NotSamus/README.md

 # Hi there, I'm Jesus! - aka [Not_Samus] 👋

-## I'm a Student, Peerleader and Developer!!
+## I'm a CS Student and Developer!!

 - 🌱 I’m currently learning everything 🤣🤣
 - 👯 I’m looking to become a content creator and grow as a person!
-- 🥅 2022 Goals: Learn Python
 - ⚡ Fun fact: I love music, playing videogames and playing guitar

 ### Connect with me: